What’s a good burger without some kind of sauce? Enter homemade BURGER SAUCE!

 I honestly don’t know what goes into your typical hamburger sauce from restaurants.
 It reminds me of a ketchup and mayo hybrid with some other add-ins depending on where you are.
 But I do know it’s usually magical and the perfect touch on a burger.

 So, of course, I had to recreate a healthy version of it and, as it turns out, it is so easy to make!
 If you have made my burger salad with the special sauce dressing, this is pretty much it, except tweaked slightly to make a huge batch, because it’s that good!
-It’s maybe one of my favorite sauces and that is saying a lot coming from me!
+It’s one of my favorite sauces and that is saying a lot coming from me!

 This hamburger sauce is also paleo and Whole30 compliant!
 Make sure to use a compliant mayo (homemade is best) and complaint pickles (I love the brand Grillo’s Pickles).

-- pickle chips + pickle juice
+- dill pickle chips + pickle juice – for that classic tang

 - dijon mustard